Criobe/documentation/docs/setup/installation/pixi-environment.md

 ```

 !!! warning "Native Windows Support"
-    While Pixi supports native Windows, the CRIOBE pipeline is designed for Linux. **Use WSL2 with Ubuntu 22.04** for best results.
+    While Pixi supports native Windows, QUADRATSEG is designed for Linux. **Use WSL2 with Ubuntu 22.04** for best results.

 ### Alternative: Manual Installation